nitinramadoss/image_compare/README.md

 *Source: https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.680.2097&rep=rep1&type=pdf*

 #### About
  - Images are resized to the same dimensions (if dimensions don't match) and are grayscaled.
 A gaussian blur is applied when calculating distance between pixel intensities.
-Spatial relationship is taken into account within the guassian function to reduce the effect of minor perturbations (ignores minor differences).
+Spatial relationship is taken into account within the gaussian function to reduce the effect of minor perturbations (ignores minor differences).
  - Gaussian blur has been modified: area decreased (Note)
  - Best with images of similar aspect ratios and dimensions
  - Compare for ~exactness (if two images are roughly identical)